justin-m-johnson/homelab/README.md

 #  Project Description
-Welcome to my Home Lab DevSecOp documentation where I plan on documenting how I set up my Home Lab as a DevSecOp lab and my journey in using (mostly) free and open-source software.
+Welcome to my Home Lab DevSecOp/Production documentation where I plan on documenting how I set up my Home Lab as a DevSecOp lab and my journey in using (mostly) free and open-source software.
 This documentation will also be posted on [my personal website](https://www.initcyber.com) and I may also do a [YouTube](https://www.youtube.com/@initcyber) video or two.

 ## Use Case